-I made the conscious decision to focus all of my efforts on Headshots and Portraits.
+I made the conscious decision to focus much of my efforts on Headshots and Portraits (with a recently renewed overwhelming demand for Business/Commercial Photography).
 I've become quite an accomplished Sports Photographer getting remarkable guidance from some of the best in the business in the early years.

 Then there were the weddings, Bar/Bat Mitzvahs, family parties and many a corporate event.

 My entrance into fully embracing Portraits was born from my fascination with light.
 I think that started with a Car Photography workshop with literally the top guy on the planet who spoke almost entirely of light.
 Something just started clicking, but I had a very long way to go.

 After a massive amount of training (which will never end) I made the leap and, although nervous, nailed my first session with the new high-end lighting gear.

 The question, however, remains - Why Portraits?:

 1. Regardless of field it seems as though those who specialize simply do a better job.
 They are known for that one thing and do it better than anyone else.